rozenborg/records/README.md

 - Ensure your CSV has `Standard ID` and `Work Email Address` columns.
 - Other columns from your CSV will be loaded automatically.
 - Use the sidebar options to toggle the display of these additional columns in the table.
-- Tag employees with special categories (e.g., Working Group Lead) if a "Categories" column is present in your CSV and selected for display.
+- Tag employees with special categories (e.g., Program Lead) if a "Categories" column is present in your CSV and selected for display.
 - View and edit employee data.

 ### Workshop Series Section